Grown Ups 2: Sequel

 Maria Bello said in an August 2016 interview, "People have talked about it and we've heard it might happen, but I don't know if there is a script, I don't know what there is.
 But I hope so because, boy, it's fun to work with those guys."
 In January 2020, comedian Tom Scharpling gained attention for uploading an unofficial and unaffiliated Grown Ups 3 script, written in April 2019, to Twitter.
-In July 2025 while promoting his film Happy Gilmore 2, Sandler hints a sequel is possible once a story has been greenlit.
+In July 2025, while promoting his film Happy Gilmore 2, Sandler hinted a sequel was possible once a story had been greenlit.
 Rob Schneider expressed support in a sequel following his absence in the second film.
-Filming is set to start in Vancouver, British Columbia, Canada in February 2026.
+In May 2026, a sequel was announced for Netflix with Kyle Newacheck directing.
+Sunny Sandler revealed that principal photography had begun in August 2026.